bredele/es6-before-after/object-literals/readme.md

 <!--   > you also can use computed property names (see [symbol]()) -->

-There is also more contreversial such as making super calls or setting the prototype at construction:
+There is also more contreversial features such as making super calls or setting the prototype at construction:

 ```js
 function handler() {